maksmakuta/ProjectFuuu/README.md

 Everybody can view this code free.

 P.S.
-Code is not best optimazed... :)
+Code is not best optimіzed... :)

 # About
 	(C) 2020 Maks Makuta (lakeFm).